kusor/triton-kbmapi/docs/index.md

 ### KBMAPI Endpoints

-These are the proposed endpoints to meet the above requrements.
+These are the proposed endpoints to meet the above requirements.
 They largely document the behavior of the existing KBMAPI prototype (though in a few places describe intended behavior not yet present in the prototype).